The Cost of Renovating a Lab

 Maximizing space

 Getting the most out of the space you have available will save money and make the lab more efficient and productive.
-To maximize space, you should identify the main functions and purpose of your lab, to keep ergonomics in mind, and to know how many people will be using the lab on a regular basis and the space that specialized equipment and other materials will take up.
+To maximize space, you should identify the main functions and purpose of your lab.
+This helps you keep ergonomics in mind.
+Also, you will know how many people will be using the lab on a regular basis.
+You will also know the space that specialized equipment and other materials will take up.

 A great way to maximize space is to get custom-designed casework and lab furniture.
 That way, you know every square inch of your lab space is being used in the most efficient way possible.